hdito/blog-api-client/README.md

 ## Project Setup

-1. After successful start of blog-api server pass its URL to env variable `VITE_API_URL` in `.env.development`.
+1. After successful start of blog-api server pass its URL to env variable `VITE_API_URL` in the file `.env.development` placed in the root.

 2. Install dependencies